 Invest in What you Know

 An aficionado of coffee might know that the blend corporation ‘X’ puts together is superior to their competition, but do they really know that, or do they think that?
 More vital to the subject of personal investing is the question, does the coffee aficionado know anything about the business practices of ‘X’.
 They might know that ‘X’ makes a superior blend, because ‘X’ only uses the finest quality bean, but do they know how much that bean costs the company?
 Do they know what percentage of that cost the company passes onto the consumer?
 The idea that ‘X’ might charge the lowest possible cost possible to the consumer might be a key component to their personal loyalty to the brand, but how does this action affect ‘X’s profit margin?
+On another note, how many knowledgeable consumers have been frustrated by the number of consumers who for whatever reason, stubbornly insist on drinking an inferior blend?
+We might insist that our friends try our brand with the hope that they might switch, but how many of them do?
+They stubbornly insist on drinking their coffee, the coffee they’ve been drinking for a generation.
+It’s called brand loyalty.
 Repeat after me, “I know nothing.”
-Buffet’s advice might be great for novices who have some money to play around in the market, and for them investing in ‘X’ is a great way to show brand loyalty, but for serious investors seeking a path to some level of financial independence, it’s been a formula for failure in my experience.
+Buffet’s advice might be great for novices who have some money to play around in the market, and for them investing in ‘X’ is another way to show brand loyalty, but for serious investors seeking a path to some level of financial independence, it’s been a formula for failure in my experience.

 Why do our employers provide us a select list of mutual funds for our 401k?
 They do it to protect us from indulging in our creative impulses when investing.
 They know that the key to long-term investing involves the slow growth, and they study the mutual funds market to determine which funds will produce long term and consistent growth.